 Oyster samples were collected within the Solent (the stretch of water separating Southern England from the Isle of Wight) between 2015 - 2018 for on-going monitoring conducted as part of the Solent Oyster Restoration Project (www.bluemarinefoundation.com/project/solent/).
 These samples were stored in 98 % ethanol and were kept at 4°C at the Institute of Marine Sciences (University of Portsmouth, Portsmouth, UK) until retrospective screening for pathogen presence, which took place in 2019.
 In November 2015 oysters were collected from the seabed using a commissioned dredge fisher in the area managed by the Southern and Sussex Inshore Fisheries and Conservation Authorities, as described in Helmer et al. (2019).
 A sub-sample of these from Chichester Harbour (n = 48) and Portsmouth Harbour (n = 48) (locations H+S and E and T, respectively, Fig. 1) were sampled immediately and stored for later molecular analysis of pathogen presence.
 The remaining oysters sourced from the fishery were translocated into restoration broodstock cages suspended from existing floating structures in Portsmouth Harbour - BA (individuals from H+S) and Langstone Harbour - UP (individuals from E and T) in December 2015 (Fig. 1).
 Further oysters (BA n = 42, UP n = 16) were sampled from these cages in July 2016 and stored as above.

 Oysters sampled in October 2017 (n = 99) and November 2018 (n = 70) were originally purchased from the catch of the 2016 dredge fishery in Langstone Harbour (Locations L and S, Fig. 1).
 The 2016 seabed oysters were translocated into broodstock cages at two marina locations in the River Hamble in November 2016 (PH and HP, Fig. 1), and then further distributed to four additional locations across the Solent in March 2017 (SW, BA, UP and SP, Fig. 1, in addition to PH and HP).
 Oyster samples were taken and preserved from all marina locations during October 2017 and November 2018.
-Oysters collected in 2017 and 2018 were monitored for the presence of larvae within the pallial cavity, the larval stage of white, grey or black “sick” was also recorded (Fig. 2).
+Oysters collected in 2017 and 2018 were monitored for the presence of larvae within the pallial cavity, the white, grey or black “sick” larval stage of which was also recorded (Fig. 2).
 Brooding adults, and their larvae, were sampled and preserved for later molecular analysis.
-Adult gill and heart tissue was stored separately to the larval brood; 250 µl aliquot of each brood was preserved in ethanol.
-A total of 35 broods were analysed, 31 from 2017 and 4 from 2018 with 21 of these having been sampled from the brooding adults that were also screened.
+Adult gill and heart tissue was stored separately from the larval brood; a 250 µl aliquot of each brood was preserved in ethanol.
+A total of 35 broods were analysed, 31 from 2017 and 4 from 2018, with 21 of these having been sampled from the brooding adults that were also screened.

 The Fish Health Inspectorate (FHI) of England and Wales was contacted immediately upon PCR detection of B. exitiosa.
 Upon suspicion of presence of this exotic pathogen, the FHI carried out statutory sampling of O. edulis populations to test for the presence of B. exitiosa: 129 oysters were sampled from Port Hamble Marina (PH, Fig. 1), along with 150 from the Camber Dock, Portsmouth Harbour (BA Fig. 1) in March 2019, and a further 26 oysters were sampled from the University of Portsmouth research platform in Langstone Channel (UP, Fig. 1) in June 2019.
 Tissue ‘steaks’ were dissected from each oyster and fixed for histopathology and molecular analyses, and were processed for both methods as described in Longshaw et al. (2013).